Activities, Trips and Tours on Koh Samet

 The Koh Samed Mermaid

 A statue of the Mermaid and Prince can be found on the rocks between Ao Hin Khok and Hat Sai Kaew.
 This is in Honour of Sunthorn Phu’s, Phra Aphaimani. ( famous Thai poem. ) Where a Mermaid aids a Prince to escape to Koh Samet from a giant lovesick Female.
 The statue of the giant female is located at Nadan pier.
+It is one of the most famous sights on the island.

 The best way to visit the hidden coves and beaches around Koh Samet is by taking a boat trip.
 Trips can be arranged with one of the main speedboat operators found around Hat Sai Kaew or Vong Duan beach.
 Ensure you agree on price before taking a trip and most will include snorkeling, a barbecue lunch and trips to the nearby islands of Koh Kham, Koh Kudi, Ko Kruai and Koh Pai Tin.